-Try your hardest to read each and every new post in your roleplay.
+Try your hardest to read each and every new post in the threads your character is involved in.
 This cuts down on confusion and prevents conflicts in the storyline from arising.
-If you don't have time, at least read the ones involving your ship.
 Print them if you need to.
-You are expected to post regularly (at least one RP post a week).
-If you can't for some reason, let people know why and kindly excuse your character or arrange for someone else to play her in the meantime.
+You are expected to post regularly (each plot has its own pacing guidelines).
+If you can't for some reason, let your RP partners know in the plot's OOC thread and excuse your character from the "scene" or arrange for someone else to play her in the meantime.